What is the Anal STD test?

 Why choose a full panel?

 Many STDs have overlapping symptoms and risk factors, making it difficult to know which test to select.
 It’s also quite common for someone to have multiple STDs at the same time.
-If you’re unsure which infection you may have, a panel of anal STD tests can give you broader results more easily and cost effectively.
+If you’re unsure which infection you may have, a panel of anal sex tests for STDs can give you broader results more easily and cost effectively.

-Obtaining the results of a full panel of tests will provide you with the peace of mind needed for your intimate health.
+Obtaining the results of a full panel of tests (Online) will provide you with the peace of mind needed for your sexual health.
 You don’t know unless you test, and only you will know.